Bulgarian lev

-Since 1997, the lev has been in a currency board arrangement with initially the Deutsche Mark at a fixed rate of BGL 1000 to DEM 1.
-After the introduction of the euro and the redenomination of the lev in 1999, this has resulted in a fixed rate to the euro of BGN 1.95583 : EUR 1.
-Since 2020, the lev has been a part of the European Exchange Rate Mechanism (ERM II).
-The lev is scheduled to be supplanted by the euro on 1 January 2025.
+Since 1997, the Bulgarian lev has operated under a currency board arrangement, initially pegged to the Deutsche Mark at a fixed rate of 1,000 BGL = 1 DEM.
+Following the introduction of the euro and the redenomination of the lev in 1999, the peg was effectively set at 1.95583 BGN = 1 EUR.
+Since 2020, the lev has been part of the European Exchange Rate Mechanism (ERM II).
+In November 2023, Bulgarian euro coins design was approved by the Bulgarian National Bank.

+Bulgaria will adopt the euro as its official currency on 1 January 2026, replacing the Bulgarian lev.

 Etymology

-The currency's name comes from the archaic Bulgarian word "lev," which meant "lion."
+The currency's name comes from the archaic Bulgarian word "lev", which meant lion, just like in the case of the Romanian leu.
+In both cases, the lion refers to the Dutch thaler (leeuwendaalder "lion thaler/dollar").
+The Dutch leeuwendaalder was imitated in several German and Italian cities, and these coins circulated in Romania, Moldova and Bulgaria and gave their name to their respective currencies: the Romanian leu, the Moldovan leu and the Bulgarian lev.

-The lion is the national symbol of Bulgaria during the centuries.
-Bulgaria, the lion features on numerous historical monuments.
-The oldest images, found on slates in the city of Stara Zagora, date back to 9-10 century AD.
-A lion is depicted on The Madara Horseman- an impressive medieval rock relief carved into a towering rock plateau in North Eastern Bulgaria, which is on UNESCO’s World Heritage List.
-In the Middle Ages Bulgarian kings, such as Ivan Shishman, one of the last rulers of the Second Bulgarian kingdom, celebrated the lion as a symbol of power.
+Bulgarian national mythologising historiography has produced much content on the lion connection, presenting it as the national symbol of Bulgaria throughout centuries.
+Lions were common in the region until about 300 BC.
+In Bulgaria, the lion features in numerous historical monuments.
+The oldest images, found on slates in the city of Stara Zagora, date back to the 9th–10th century AD.
+A lion is depicted on The Madara Horseman – an impressive medieval rock relief carved into a towering rock plateau in north-eastern Bulgaria in the 7th or 8th century AD, which is on UNESCO's World Heritage List.
+In the Middle Ages, Bulgarian kings such as Ivan Shishman, one of the last rulers of the Second Bulgarian kingdom, celebrated the lion as a symbol of power.

-In the time of Bulgarian national awakening in the years of Ottoman bondage, the lion was considered and widely used as a major national symbol.
-Paisii of Hilendar, a discerning monastic and a key Revival figure, mentioned in his ground-breaking tome Istorija Slavjanobolgarskaja that Bulgarians had a lion on their kings’ royal seal: a symbol of the bravery, courage and invincibility of Bulgarian warriors, who fought “like lions”.
+In the time of Bulgarian national awakening in the years of Ottoman rule, the lion was considered and widely used as a major national symbol.
+Paisii of Hilendar, a discerning monk and a key Revival figure, mentioned in his ground-breaking tome Istorija Slavjanobolgarskaja that Bulgarians had a lion on their kings' royal seal: a symbol of the bravery, courage and invincibility of Bulgarian warriors, who fought "like lions."